MicrosoftDocs/dynamics-365-project-operations/articles/project-management/getting-started-with-resource-recommendations.md

 1. Sign in to your Microsoft **Dynamics 365 Project Operations** environment.
 2. Open a new tab and sign in to the [**Power Apps Portal**](make.powerapps.com).
 For more information on the Power Apps portal, please refer to [this page](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/sign-in-to-power-apps).
 3. In the **Environments** section on the top-right, ensure that the environment you are logged into is selected.
+To view your environment name, navigate to your environment, select your profile icon and copy the name from top-left of the dialog that appears.
 4. Now use the left navigation pane, to select **Dataflows**.
 If this is not directly visible, then select **More** and then Dataflows.
 5. Select the **My Dataflows** tab, this should display a list of 4 dataflows.
 Each Dataflow has a number as prefix, this is to indicate the order in which they need to be activated.
 6. Start with the first dataflow, **1.
 Resource Recommendation - Daily KPE**.
 Click the overflow icon (three dots) and select **Edit**.